Coordinate complexification for the Helmholtz equation with Dirichlet boundary conditions in a perturbed half-space: Extension to three dimensions

 where $D^{3d}_{\Gamma}[\sigma]$ is the principal value part of the double layer potential in three dimensions restricted to the boundary $\Gamma$.
 We assume that the surface $\Gamma$ is flat outside of a ball of radius $L$ centered at the origin, and that in the flat region, the surface is parametrized as $\{(x_{1}, x_{2}, 0):\:\sqrt{x_{1}^2+x_{2}^2} >L\}$.
 As before, if both $\bx$ and $\by$ lie outside the ball of radius $L,$ then the kernel function for $D^{3d}_{\Gamma}$ vanishes.

 The outgoing nature of the Green's function implies that the solution $\sigma$ to the integral equation above, and the data $f$ satisfy the estimate

 as $|\bx| \to \infty$ for outgoing data generated either by a collection of point/volumetric sources or incident plane waves/wave packets.
-Replacing $|\bx|$ by $r(\bx) = \sqrt{x_{1}^2 + x_{2}^2 + x_{3}^2}$, we note that the integral equation can be deformed to a complex surface $\tilde{\Gamma}$ with the coordinates complexified independently as in the 2d-case, i.e. the complexified surface is parameterized by
+If we replace $|\bx|$ by then we note that the integral equation can be deformed to a complex surface $\tilde{\Gamma}$ with the coordinates complexified independently as in the 2d-case, i.e. the complexified surface is parameterized by

 where $\eta(t)$ is a monotonic function that is non-zero only outside the support of the perturbation, i.e. $\eta(t) = 0$ for $|t| \leq L$, and $\pm\eta(t) >0$ for $\pm t>L$.

 The proof of this result relies on the following key components: \begin{enumerate} \item Uniqueness of solutions to the differential equation with Dirichlet and Neumann boundary conditions under the assumption of solutions being uniformly outgoing (\Cref{thm:pde-uniqueness}). \item The analogue of \Cref{thm:d_pde} showing that, in 3D, layer potentials with `outgoing densities' result in outgoing solutions. \item The analogue of \Cref{lem:rt_bnd} giving estimates for the decay rate of the Green's function, and outgoing data on the complex surface $\tilde{\Gamma}.$ \item The analogue of \Cref{lem:compact}, proving the compactness of the integral operator from $\cspace^{\alpha, \beta}$ to itself for $\alpha \in (0,1/2)$, and $0 < \beta \leq k.$ \item Finally analogues of \Cref{thm:inject,thm:invert}, establishing the analyticity properties of the Green's function, the boundary data, and the integral operator \end{enumerate}